shred/commons-suncalc/src/doc/docs/usage.md

 !!!
 NOTE
     `elevation` cannot be negative.
 If you pass in a negative elevation, it is silently changed to the accepted minimum of 0 meters.
 For this reason, it is safe to pass coordinates from satellite-based navigation systems without range checking.

-## Time Range
+## Window-based Parameters

 By default, [`SunTimes`](./apidocs/org/shredzone/commons/suncalc/SunTimes.Parameters.html) and [`MoonTimes`](./apidocs/org/shredzone/commons/suncalc/MoonTimes.Parameters.html) will calculate a full cycle of the sun or moon.
-This means that rise, set, noon and nadir times may be more than 24 hours ahead.
+This means that rise, set, noon, and nadir times may be more than 24 hours ahead.
+You can limit this time window.

+The available window-based parameters are:

+* `limit(Duration duration)`: Limits the time window to the given duration.
+Must be positive!
+* `oneDay()`: Limits the time window to 24 hours.
+* `fullCycle()`: No limit.
+Calculation will find all rise, set, noon, and nadir times.
+* `sameWindowAs(WindowParameter<?> w)`: Copies the current time window from any other parameter object.
+Note that subsequent changes to the other object are not adoped.

-You can limit the time window to the next 24 hours by using the `oneDay()` parameter.
-You can also give any other window by using `limit(Duration duration)`.
-If the sun or moon does not rise or set within that window, the appropriate getters return `null`.
+If the sun or moon does not rise or set within the given window, the appropriate getters return `null`.
 You can check if the sun or moon is always above or below the horizon, by checking `isAlwaysUp()` and `isAlwaysDown()`.

 ## Twilight